matthewcuevas/MATH2605/readme.txt

 TO RUN:
-Navigate to the folder containing the .java files using a terminal and to compile the files, run:
+Navigate to the folder containing the .class files using a terminal and to begin the program and start running individual methods, run:
-    $ javac *.java

-Now, to begin the program and start running individual methods, run:
     $ java Main.java